Does not include book

 Domestic Violence and Resident’s Rights

-• Optional Certificates to take during externship week:
+• Optional Certificate to take during externship week:

 Refresher Prep for Test